HydroVeg Kit is the invention of Sue Tonks.

 “As you can see from the pictures of the brown HydroVeg system on my blog, I put flowers in it instead and positioned it in shade cast by trees and a fence.
 I’m now growing cascading flowers at the side of our conservatory, and they are blooming more every day.
 I won’t be making any more of these, though – the brown system is one of a kind!”

-Launching sales of the kit after more than a year of refining and revising her original plan, Sue is still using the original HydroVeg system she built in May 2016, and it’s working as well as it did at the beginning.
+Launching sales of the kit after more than two years of refining and revising her original plan, Sue is still using the original HydroVeg system she built in May 2016, and it’s working as well as it did at the beginning.

 Sue says: “Everyone who came to our house marvelled at the system and urged me to go into production.
 After much thought and ideas on further improvements, HydroVeg Kits is a reality!

-“We have so many plans for the future: different sizes, including smaller systems for balconies and compact garden spaces, and school gardens (children love it, as the plants grow so quickly) – even solar-driven systems in the future.
+“We have so many plans for the future: different sizes, including smaller systems for balconies and compact garden spaces, and school gardens (children love it, as the plants grow so quickly) – even solar-driven systems.

 “I hope you love your HydroVeg garden as much as I love mine.”

 Gorgeous courgette flowers

 Strawberries getting ready to ripen

 Tumbling Tom tomatoes